English Professional Skills (3cr)

 The students are expected to take part in the lessons by answering questions, asking and commenting.
 Active participation is required.

-The course starts in the first week of September according to the timetable.
+The course starts on September 3 according to the timetable.
 Participation in the opening lecture is highly important.